BeyondTrust-Professional-Services/pre-check/.github/CONTRIBUTING.md

 ### Making Changes and Submitting a Pull Request

+All tools in this repository are written to support the largest number of OSes and versions reasonable.
+This means all `.sh` scripts are Bourne Shell, not bash.
+Please review the [Bash man page](https://www.etalabs.net/sh_tricks.html), the [Bashism Wiki](https://mywiki.wooledge.org/Bashism) and [Rich's Sh Tricks](https://www.etalabs.net/sh_tricks.html) for references on handling bashisms that are illegal in POSIX `sh`.

 #### **Did you write a patch that fixes a bug?**

 - Open a GitHub pull request with the patch.